snowplow/documentation/docs/collecting-data/collecting-from-own-applications/python-tracker/previous_versions/python-v0-15/emitters/index.md

 :::
 - `session`
 The session object can be parsed into the emitter to use the requests.Session API.
-This allows users to persist parameters across requests, as well as pool connections to increase efficiency under heavy useage.
+This allows users to persist parameters across requests, as well as pool connections to increase efficiency under heavy usage.
 If no `session` is parsed, the requests API is used.

 ## What happens if an event fails to send?
 :::note New in v0.13.0